 GUIDELINES FOR SUBMISSION OF MANUSCRIPTS

-Articles should not exceed 3,000 words without the prior approval of the HHR editors.
 Please note that submissions accepted for publication may be edited to conform to the HHR's style.
-The HHR editors remain the final arbiters of length, grammar, and usage.
-However, they will endeavor to consult with authors with regard to any changes made in the interest of clarity and economy of expression.
+HHR editors are the final arbiters of length, grammar, and usage.
+However, they will endeavor to consult with authors about any changes made in the interest of clarity and economy of expression.

 The HHR disclaims responsibility for any statements, either as fact or opinion, made by contributors.